 - Driveway Extensions

 Not all damaged and worn out driveways need to be replaced.
 We can do what is called a resurface or overlay.
-When the underlying base is still good, a second layer of asphalt can be applied.
-First step is to level all low areas if required.
+When the underlying base is still good, the second layer of asphalt can be applied.
+The first step is to level all low areas if required.
 A 2″ layer of asphalt is applied and compacted with a mechanical roller to 1½”.

 Resurfaced driveways can last as long as a new driveway.
 It is important to begin and maintain your new driveway with sealant the following year and thereafter.